d33tah/macd/README.md

 want to be scanned,
 3. Run macd.py and point the user to the index.html file that macd generates.

+TODO
+====

+Investigate and fix the bug in the admin panel related to assingning an existing device to an automatically added MAC address.

 Author, license
 ===============